extdn/extdn-phpcs/README.md

     composer install
     composer test

 Each `Test.php` class should be accompanied by a `Test.inc` file to allow for unit testing based upon the PHPCS parent class `AbstractSniffUnitTest`.
+Make sure to include a `Test.md` Markdown description which addresses the issue at hand, explains what the rule check for and then also suggests the improvement to be made.